pbrandiezs/udacity-frontend-project4-feedreader/README.md

 * This project is a demonstration of writing test-suites using Jasmine for a RSS Feed Reader program.
 Initial starter code has been provided.
 The project consists of modifying the Jasmine spec file - jasmine/spec/feedreader.js by writing appropriate test suites and test cases.

 ### Summary of third-party resources used:
-* Initial starter code provided by Udacity https://github.com/udacity/frontend-nanodegree-feedreader
+* Initial starter code provided by Udacity: https://github.com/udacity/frontend-nanodegree-feedreader
 * Jasmine documentation:
 https://jasmine.github.io/